 Diverse thinking is what comes from having a team formed of individuals who have distinct ways of thinking and processing information.
 They have different ways of looking at the world and its challenges.

-Differences might come about because of different life experiences; here diversity in terms of education, backgrounds and cultures all play a role.
+Differences might come about because of different life experiences; here diversity in terms of education, background, and culture all play a role.
 However, differences might arise because of differing behavioural preferences or styles.
 Different thinking might also arise because of different technical learning; here parallels can be drawn with the notion of consilience and the scientific approach of drawing from different disciplines.

 Why should law firms embrace diverse thinking?

-Most teams in law firms who work on problem solving – particularly client problem solving – tend to be formed of professionals who tend to think in similar ways.
+Most teams in law firms who work on problem-solving – particularly client problem-solving – tend to be formed of professionals who tend to think in similar ways.
 All are trained lawyers; many have chosen to specialise in a particular niche and live and breathe that practice area.
 Some teams might comprise different specialists, some might involve teams of lawyers with differing degrees of qualification.
-The best teams embrace ideas brought by all and trust is high, the trainee in the room can offer an opinion which is considered equal to that brought by the most senior partner present.
+The best teams embrace ideas brought by all and trust is high, the trainee in the room can offer an opinion that is considered equal to that brought by the most senior partner present.
 Notwithstanding, few bring in other experts.

-Where the client need is centered in one practice area, having a legal team work on that legal need makes sense.
-However, not all needs are one dimensional.
+Where the client's need is centered in one practice area, having a legal team work on that legal need makes sense.
+However, not all needs are one-dimensional.
 Many are multi-dimensional and complex.
 Where there are different layers, a different approach is perhaps the best way of addressing it.

 But clients just want lawyers to be excellent lawyers, don’t they?